sililomasifilo/publicsafety/src/server/README.md

 The RESTful APIs are made of four resources.
 Base url : /localhost/publicsafety/publicsafety/public/index.php/api/v1/
 Every API except the /user POST, requires a username:password authentication to work.
+Every response would have create_at and updated_at timestamps along with it.
 ### /user

  * GET: